Zora Neale Hurston (1891-1960)

 Johnson, Yvonne.
 "Zora Neale Hurston."
 An introduction to Hurston from the Literary Encyclopedia, 04 March 2005 [subscription service].

 Batker, Carol. "'Love me like I like to be': the sexual politics of Hurston's Their Eyes Were Watching God, the classic blues and the Black Women's Club movement."
-African American Review 32, 2 (Summer 1998) pp 199-213 [first page only, jstor].
+African American Review 32, 2 (Summer 1998) pp 199-213 [preview or purchase at jstor].

 Burrows, Stuart. "'Your heard her, you ain't blind': Seeing what's said in Their Eyes Were Watching God.
-Novel: A Forum on Fiction 34 (Summer 2001) [preview or purchase, jstor].
+Novel: A Forum on Fiction 34 (Summer 2001) [preview or purchase at jstor].

 Ciuba, Gary.
 "The worm against the word: The hermeneutical challenge in Hurston's Jonah's Gourd Vine.
 On Hurston as a "preacher," beginning with her first novel.
-African American Review 34, 1 (Spring 2000) pp 119-33 [first page only, jstor].
+African American Review 34, 1 (Spring 2000) pp 119-33 [preview or purchase at jstor].

 Clarke, Deborah. "'The porch couldn't talk for looking': Voice and vision in Their Eyes Were Watching God.
 African American Review 35, 4 (Winter 2001) pp 595-619 [preview or purchase at jstor].